 Data regulation and protection rules in 2020 saw a massive overhaul for the majority of businesses.
 With so many people working from home, companies were scrambling to ensure the safe exchange of information between employees and clients that were working remotely.

-As most of our personal details are now kept online, data protection has become a non-negotiable investment for businesses and corporations who have a duty to keep this information confidential.
-In the wrong hands, valuable data can be sold to a cybercriminal resulting in theft, blackmail and identity fraud.
+As most of us store our personal details online, businesses and corporations must actively invest in data protection.
+They have a duty to keep this information confidential, as in the wrong hands, cybercriminals can sell valuable data, leading to theft, blackmail, and identity fraud.

 Data protection is a policy or set of rules and cyber security procedures implemented by a company’s IT department or provider to manage the flow and storage of data internally and externally.
 This policy can determine how information is shared through certain communication channels, what programs and applications a company is allowed to use and most importantly, how data is backed up in the event of a disaster.
 A major component of any effective data protection strategy is ensuring that data can be restored quickly after any breach, corruption or loss.

 Of course, data protection is a top priority for those trusted with national intelligence.
 The AFD doesn’t just have incredibly strict protocols in place to protect their internal data, but consider cybercrime a national defence issue.
 This includes protecting the Australian government’s online network.
 Their dedicated cyber defence department, the Australian Cyber Security Centre, works with businesses, local and federal governments and academic partners to investigate and develop solutions to cyber security threats.

 Cyber risks have also necessitated the formation of data protection roles within the defence sector such as Cyber Warfare Officers, Cyber Analysts and Security Specialists.